 The following are the main functions of the Tamil Nadu Pollution Control Board as per the provisions of Water (Prevention and Control of Pollution) Act, 1947 and the Air (Prevention and Control of Pollution) Act, 1981:

-The documents required for filing an application to Karnataka State Pollution Control Board are the following:
+The necessary papers required for filing an application to Karnataka State Pollution Control Board are the following:

-Checklist of supporting documents for Consent to Establish
+Checklist of supporting necessary papers for Consent to Establish

-Checklist of supporting documents for Consent to Operate
+Checklist of supporting necessary papers for Consent to Operate

 Procedure for Tamil Nadu Pollution Control Board Consent